zahraulayasifa-projects/Unlocking-Business-Insights-at-Blinkit---Postgresql-Project/README.md

 # Unlocking Business Insights at Blinkit - Postgresql Project
 # 📊 BUSINESS REQUIREMENT

-To conduct a comprehensive analysis of Blinkit’s sales performance, customer satisfaction, and inventory distribution, the objective is to identify key insights and opportunities for optimization using various KPIs and visualizations in **Power BI**.
+To conduct a comprehensive analysis of Blinkit’s sales performance, customer satisfaction, and inventory distribution, the objective is to identify key insights and opportunities for optimization using various KPIs and visualizations in **Postgresql**.

 ---